seanbreckenridge/subpath-serve/README.md

 curl localhost:8050/rc.conf
 ```

-The response contains the `X-FilePath` header, which includes the full path to the matched file.
+The response contains the `X-Filepath` header, which includes the full path to the matched file.

 ### Install